Mbali Ntuli: Early life and education

 Ntuli is a native of KwaZulu-Natal (KZN).
 She grew up in La Lucia.
 When she was 8 years old, her father, "Big Ben" Ntuli, the founder of the KwaZulu-Natal Taxi Association died.
 In the wake of his death, her extended family feuded over his business.
 During that time, both she and her brother survived poisoning by their grandmother, and survived another three assassination attempts.
 Due to the danger they faced, Ntuli's mother sent her to The Wykeham Collegiate boarding school in Pietermaritzburg.
 Ntuli holds a Bachelor of Social Science degree from Rhodes University, and runs a taxi business.

-In August 2010, she was chosen as one of 5fm's Women of the Month along with many other notable South African woman.

-In May 2011, Ntuli was named one of South Africa's 200 Young People to Watch by the Mail and Guardian in their annual supplement.

-Ntuli has also been named as one of the Top 40 Power Women by the Destiny magazine.

-In February 2013, Ntuli was named a Trustee of C.R.O.W (Centre for Rehabilitation of Wildlife) citing a passion for wildlife as the reason for her acceptance of the position.

-In March 2013, Ntuli was an alumnus of the prestigious IVLP Programme.